slwu89/SupplyChainOptimization.jl/README.md

 ```

 The next set of constraints ensures that there is consistency between opening/closing of various sites with their initial opening status.
 In the following set of constraints $s$ always referrs to an element of $\text{plants} \cup \text{storages}$, not $\text{storages}$.

+  11. Makes sure there is consistency in initial opening, opened, and initial opening status at time 1.
+  12. A site cannot be opening at time 1 and not be opened at time 1.
+  13. A site cannot be opening if it was already initially opened.
+  14. Makes sure there is consistency between opening and opened status for times t>1.
+  15. A site cannot be opening and not opened at time t>1.
+  16. A site opening at time $t$ should have been closed at time $t-1$ for times t>1.
+  17. Makes sure there is consistency between closing, opened, and initial opening status at time 1.
+  18. A site cannot be closing and opened at time 1.
+  19. A site closing at time 1 must have been initially opened.
+  20. Makes sure there is consistency between closing, opened, and initial opening status at t>1.
+  21. A site cannot be closing and opened at t>1.
+  22. A site closing at time t>1 must have been opened at time t-1.
+  23. Sites with infinite opening costs must never open.
+  24. Sites with infinite closing costs must never close.

+Mathematically they are given below:

 $$
 \begin{align*}